Sarah269/bug-free-eureka/CognizantAI/README.md

 * Python, Pandas, Sci-kit Learn, PowerPoint

 ## Tasks Performed
-* Exploratory Data Analysis
+* Exploratory data analysis
-* Review Data Model
+* Review data model
-* Create powerpoint slide with showing which data will be used and the next steps
+* Create a powerpoint slide:  which data will be used and the next steps
-* Load, aggregate, and merger datasets
+* Load, aggregate, and merge datasets
-* Separate merged dataset into Features and target
+* Separate merged dataset into features and target
-* Spilt datasets into Train and Test
+* Spilt datasets into train and test
-* Build Model
+* Build a regression model
-* Train Model
+* Train model
-* Make Predications
+* Make predictions
-* Determine Mean Absolute Error
+* Calculate Mean Absolute Error
-* Create a powerpoint slide showing results from model
+* Create a powerpoint slide: results from model
 * Build a python script to turn over the model to the Machine Learning team

 ## Limitations